 Spring is here!
 A beautiful season which evokes re-birth and optimism, the awakening of nature providing us with an array of colours is a welcome sight as we emerge from lockdowns across the country.

-As you may have guessed, when it comes to flowers, historic gardens and wilderness, the National Library of Australia and Trove has a lot to show - and with COVID-19 tempering our travels, you might be pleased to know you can view these collections online.
+As you may have guessed, when it comes to flowers, historic gardens and wilderness, the National Library of Australia and Trove has a lot to show.

-Let me take you on a short walk through our virtual garden to see some of our most bloomin’ collections (channelling Peter Cundall, see Oral History record).
+Let's go on short walk through our virtual garden to see some of our most bloomin’ collections (channelling Peter Cundall, see Oral History record).

 Ellis Rowan (1848-1922) likely needs no introduction to artist and botanic enthusiasts alike.
 Melbourne born, Rowan painted wildflowers, birds, insects and butterflies.
 The majority of her paintings show Australian wildflowers, and also vivid portraits of the flowers and birds of Papua New Guinea and the Torres Strait Islands.
 Rowan's work is unusual in that they are not flat depictions of botanical illustrations, but are often expressive with shape, form, and depth and positioned in softened landscapes.
 She also integrates other elements like birds and insects into her work which only adds interest and context.
 Explore her work here.